September is Responsible Dog Ownership Month, so we have a few tips on how to be a responsible pawrent!

 Train your dog

 Training your dog is essential for you and them to keep safe and happy.
-It lets them know what behaviours are acceptable, creates a way for you to communicate and can also be a source of some fun when you teach them tricks.
+It lets them know what behaviors are acceptable, creates a way for you to communicate, and can also be a source of some fun when you teach them tricks.

-Training also keeps your dog mentally and physically stimulated, reducing anxiety, boredom and unwanted behaviours.
+Training also keeps your dog mentally and physically stimulated, reducing anxiety, boredom, and unwanted behaviors.
 And despite what they say; you can still teach an old dog new tricks!

 We all love our dogs so much, and it is so important that we care for all their needs.
 By looking after our four-legged family members correctly, we can make sure they are in our lives for as long as possible.